John Kevin Coleman: Playing career

 Coleman first played hurling at juvenile and underage levels with the Ballinhassig club while also lining out with St. Finbarr's College in the Harty Cup.
 He progressed to adult club level, alongside his six brothers, and enjoyed a hugely successful career, winning five Carrigdhoun JFC titles, two Cork JHC titles and two Cork IHC titles.
 Coleman also lined out with divisional side Carrigdhoun.

 Coleman first appeared on the inter-county scene with Cork as a member of the minor team in 1962.
-He later spent one season with the under-21 team, however, his underage career ended without success.
+He later spent one season with the under-21 team.
 Coleman was a member of the intermediate team that won the All-Ireland IHC title in 1965.
 He was drafted onto the senior team that same year and made a number of appearances in the National League over subsequent seasons.
 Coleman made his only championship appearance when he came on as a substitute in Cork's defeat by Tipperary in the 1968 Munster final.